chrisfield/kitfi-cms/README.md

-# kitfi-cms
+# kitfi-cms (WIP)
-CMS build with React, Nextjs and MongoDb
+This will be a CMS built with React, Nextjs and MongoDb